 Please note seating is limited and all unused priority admission seats will be returned to the general application pool no later than the final payment deadline or 30 days prior to the program start date, whichever comes first.

 To be considered for a priority admission seat, Indigenous students must:

 - Self-identify as an Indigenous person on their application for admission

 - Meet NIC’s general admission requirements, and/or specific program requirements

 Any applicant to NIC who self-identifies as Indigenous will receive information on priority admission.
-Any Indigenous student or person interested in more information may also contact an Indigenous education advisor at their local campus.
+Any Indigenous student or person interested in more information may also contact an Indigenous Education Navigator at their local campus.